Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 By the end of a day of decision-making, I find the fatigue affects even decisions about something I love: playing the fiddle.

-To have to decide what to practice—what tunes, what scales, what new bowing technique—ack!
 Too many times I've been so overwhelmed by the decisions that I end up not practicing at all.

 That is, until my fiddle teacher gave me a tip that changed it all:

-"Don't practice, Lisa.
-Just put the fiddle under your chin."
+just put the fiddle under your chin."

 When I'm feeling overwhelmed and not sure I can manage to practice, I remind myself I don't have to "practice."
 I only have to pick up the instrument.